 Braising Meats.
 Tips, Techniques and a Great Recipe

 Call it stew or call it a pot roast.
-Either way, the method used to cook this delicious entrée is called braising and it’s one of the most popular and delicious choices for family meals all throughout the fall and winter months.
+Either way, the method used to cook this delicious entrée is called braising, and it’s one of the most popular and flavorful choices for family meals throughout the fall and winter months

-It’s a simple cooking method that has been around for centuries, and it’s been adapted by many cultures to prepare some of their most famous dishes including; Beef Burgundy / Bourguignonne in France, Irish Stew, Carne Guisada in Spain and the Caribbean, and Birria in Mexico, just to name a few.
+It’s a simple cooking method that has been around for centuries, adapted by many cultures to prepare some of their most famous dishes, including Beef Burgundy (Bourguignonne) in France, Irish Stew, Carne Guisada in Spain and the Caribbean, and Birria in Mexico, just to name a few.

-The distinction between a stew and pot roast is pretty blurred.
+The distinction between a stew and a pot roast is pretty blurred.

 Sliced Pot Roast